 This flower, easily identifiable by its long sprays of magnificent vermilion, usually blooms around the anniversary of our Independence, August 31.

-With its colour matching the flaming red of our National Flag and the shield on the Coat of Arms, and bearing the same symbolism, the Chaconia harmonises beautifully with the other National Emblems.
+With its colour matching the flaming red of our National Flag and the shield on the Coat of Arms, and bearing the same symbolism, the Double Chaconia harmonises beautifully with the other National Emblems.

 The National Birds

 The National Birds, which are represented on the Coat of Arms of Trinidad and Tobago, are:

 - The Scarlet Ibis which represents Trinidad, and